Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 Northrop Grumman: Invests around $1 billion USD annually.

-These figures illustrate that a subset of global Defence primes invest a similar amount in R&D to Australia’s entire national R&D investment, emphasising the need for strategic collaboration and increased domestic investment.
+These figures illustrate that a subset of global defence Primes invest a similar amount in R&D to Australia’s entire national R&D investment, emphasising the need for strategic collaboration and increased domestic investment.

 Advantages of Developing Sovereign Defence Capability and R&D